5 Easy Steak Marinades

 Actually, as was the case with the 5 easy chicken marinade recipes that I shared on Monday, each of these steak marinades today would arguably work just as well on chicken, pork or tofu.
 But I’m particularly partial to these five when it comes to preparing a nice juicy filet.
 Because I’ll be the first one to admit that — while we eat plant-based meals most of the time at home nowadays — I’m a midwestern girl at heart, and will forever love splurging on a good, perfectly-cooked, thick, juicy steak every now and then.

-Fajita Steak Marinade: No more bland fajita seasoning; there’s so much great flavor in this one.
+- Fajita Steak Marinade: No more bland fajita seasoning; there’s so much great flavor in this steak fajita marinade.

 To make each marinade, simply whisk the ingredients together in a small bowl until combined.
 Then combine the marinade and steak together in a freezer ziplock bag, seal, and refrigerate or freeze according to the directions below until ready to use.
 So simple!